Please read this first!

 We’d prefer you not to smoke but if you must then please consider others and your surroundings.

-The information given on this website and our brochures about dates, times and itineraries has been carefully checked and we believe it is correct at the time of publication.
-We reserve the right to make changes and where they occur, they will be advised to you before the booking contract is concluded.
-Brochure descriptions are provided by us in good faith and every care is taken to ensure accuracy.
-Between brochure publication and your activity, changes can and do occur.
-We feel it is right to point out that advertised facilities may be subject to change by the various suppliers concerned.
+The information given on this website about dates, times and itineraries has been carefully checked and we believe it is correct at the time of publication.
+We reserve the right to make changes and where they occur we will tell you as soon as we are aware.
+Descriptions are provided by us in good faith and every care is taken to ensure accuracy.
+Between publication and your activity, changes can and do occur.
+We feel it is right to let you know that advertised facilities may be subject to change by the various suppliers concerned.
 There may be occasions when an advertised facility or activity is not available during your own activity.
 This may be due to insufficient numbers, weather, operational or maintenance reasons.
 We cannot guarantee that any specific leader or number of guests or leaders will be present on any activity at any particular time.

 Things may change, but that’s part of the adventure!